Artur Bernardes: Reforms and works

 The Bernardes state administration privileged the Zona da Mata.
 Education was a priority in the program and effective advances were made in public secondary and higher education.
 13 school groups and 421 isolated schools were built in primary and secondary education.
 A new regulation for itinerant agricultural education, on 12 July 1920, reinforced the practical education provided by district and rural schools.
 In higher education, the government created the Institute of Industrial Chemistry and expanded the clinics at the Faculty of Medicine of Belo Horizonte.

 A highlight was the creation of the Higher School of Agriculture and Veterinary Science (ESAV), the future Federal University of Viçosa.
 Bernardes began the creation process with a decree on 6 September 1920.
 The ESAV's headquarters would be in a region with a predominance of small and medium-sized coffee farms in the Zona da Mata, which would depend on agricultural modernization to resist the pressures of coffee valorization policies.
 The city chosen was Viçosa, precisely the president's hometown.
 According to the book A Universidade Federal de Viçosa no Século XX, published by Editora UFV, the school's location was not an arbitrary decision by Bernardes and took into account the topography, water availability and proximity to the Leopoldina Railway.
 Teaching would be along American lines.
 The inauguration only took place in 1926.

 In agriculture, the Bernardes administration granted favors to Banco de Crédito Real de Minas Gerais and Banco Hipotecário e Agrícola, hoping to alleviate the insolvency of rural cooperatives.
 The administration lowered export taxes on coffee, livestock and cereals and maintained the coffee price guarantee, which deserved more attention according to the president.
 At the suggestion of the Executive, on 20 September 1919, legislators approved a reform of the land tax, seeking to curb fraud and evasion in the declaration of land values.
 Many years ago, this tax was discussed in Minas Gerais as a way of discouraging unproductive large estates, and one of the points of the PRM's economic program was the "remodeling of the tax regime, based on territorial and income taxes, with the gradual suppression of the export tax on the State's budget revenue".

 A law on the supply of agricultural machinery by the Secretariat of Agriculture was approved in 1919, but would only be effectively put into practice in the following government.
 For another point of the program, the "settling of the State's territory", four large mixed colonies of German immigrants and Brazilian farmers were founded: the Álvaro da Silvera, Bueno Brandão, David Campista and Francisco Sá colonies.
 The expansion of the road network, mentioned in the program, included the construction of 1,498 kilometers of highways, 138 bridges, subsidies for other highways and the government's acquisition of the Paracatu and Goiás Railways.
 The State's real estate assets and revenue grew and a large part of its debt was paid off.

+A decree of February 1924 applying to the Federal District regulated work in bakeries and the bread-producing industry.